jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 JSR-107’s caching annotations) to have been created and already exist, especially before the operation on which caching was applied is invoked.
 This means the backend data store must provide the data structure that serves as the cache.
-For VMware GemFire, this means a cache `Region`.
+For [vmware-gemfire-name], this means a cache `Region`.

-To configure the necessary Regions that back the caches declared in Spring’s cache annotations, use Spring Data for VMware GemFire's [`@EnableCachingDefinedRegions`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/EnableCachingDefinedRegions.html) annotation.
+To configure the necessary Regions that back the caches declared in Spring’s cache annotations, use [spring-data-gemfire-name]'s [`@EnableCachingDefinedRegions`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/EnableCachingDefinedRegions.html) annotation.

 The following listing shows a complete Spring Boot application:

 Example 2.
-Spring Boot cache enabled application using VMware GemFire
+Spring Boot cache enabled application using [vmware-gemfire-name]